BeamMP/Docs/docs/en/game/getting-started.md

 ## **Compatibility**

-BeamMP is natively compatible only with Windows at the moment.
+BeamMP is fully compatible with Windows and Linux, compatibility with MacOS is being worked on.
-Compatibility for both Linux and MacOS is being worked on.
+However, both Linux and MacOS are secondary platforms, this means bugs are to be expected.

 BeamMP might not work with pirated copies of the game.

 ## **Installation**

 ### **Windows Installation**
 1. Go to [beammp.com](https://beammp.com/) and click the "Download client" button.